SamroodAli/tic-tac-toe/README.md

 - Install Atom or Microsoft Visual Studio text editor to view the code on your local machine.
 - Install Git.

+## Running the game
+- Open your terminal
+- Navigate to project directory
+- Enter `./bin/main.rb` in your terminal and press Enter.
+- Follow the instructions in the Tic Tac Toe Game Instructions section.
+- Enjoy the game

 ## Authors

 👤 MARIJAN BRVAR